Data Centers in Leeuwarden

 Natural Disaster Risk

-Leeuwarden has a low overall disaster risk profile, with an INFORM Risk score of 2.5 out of 10 as of September 2025.
-The risk assessment indicates a stable environment with minimal threats to data center uptime.
+Leeuwarden has a low overall disaster risk profile, with a rating of 2.5 out of 10, as of September 2025.
+The country's infrastructure is purpose-built to manage its primary environmental challenges.